IgniteUI/igniteui-docfx/jp/components/grid.md

     summaryResult: any;
 }
 ```
 And now let's add our custom summary to the column `UnitsInStock`.
-We will achieve that as we set the property `summaries` to the class, we created below.
+We will achieve that by setting the `summaries` property to the class we create below.
 ```typescript
 <igx-grid #grid1 [data]="data" [autoGenerate]="false" height="800px" width="800px" (onColumnInit)="initColunm($event)" >
     <igx-column field="ProductID" width="200px"  [sortable]="true">